 [ Categories and Fees ]

 There is a fee of $125 per standard entry (categories 1-10).
 The fee for specialty entries is $95 (categories 11-15).
 Payment must be made by credit card via our online registration system.
-Entry fees will not .be refunded after Dec.
-14, 2012
+Entry fees will not be refunded.

 Standard entry categories ($125):

 1. Custom Home / 3,000 square feet or less

 2. Custom Home / more than 3,000 square feet

 3. Renovation (residential remodeling and additions)